Representing a Client in Same- or Mixed-Gender Marriages, Couples or Partnerships

 Learn about domestic partnership registration and dissolution issues from us

-To learn how our law firm helps same- or mixed-gender couples with child-custody, property and support matters, call Silverman & Silverman, Attorneys at Law, at 760-512-3251 or contact us online to schedule your free initial telephone consultation.
+To learn how our law firm helps same- or mixed-gender couples with child-custody, property and support matters, call Silverman Family Law, APC, at 760-512-3251 or contact us online to schedule your free initial telephone consultation.